 A few days ago I was getting ready to go home after a long day in the office when it dawned on me that I had been at my desk all day.
-Yes, I had got up to make the odd cup of tea or make a quick trip to the bathroom but I hadn’t been out for lunch or in any meetings that day so effectively I had been sitting in my chair at my desk for a good 8 hours.
-I think this tale might be familiar to a lot of assistants who seem to spend more time at their desk than at their home!
-As we do spend large periods at our desk we should make sure that we have it organised in such a way that we know where everything is.
+Yes, I had got up to make the odd cup of tea or make a quick trip to the bathroom, but I hadn’t been out for lunch or in any meetings that day so effectively I had been sitting in my chair at my desk for a good 8 hours.
+Help desk!
+I think this tale might be familiar to a lot of assistants who seem to spend more time at their office than at their home!
+As we do spend large periods at our desk, we should make sure that we have it organised in such a way that we know where everything is.
 Below are a few tips on how to make your desk more efficient:

-There are only so many things we can keep on our desk before it starts to look cluttered but we do use certain items of stationery on a frequent basis so we do need to have them to hand.
-If you have a pedestal under your desk I would highly recommend these objects are locked away from those with sticky fingers!
+There are only so many things we can keep on our desk before it starts to look cluttered but we do use certain items of stationery on a frequent basis, so we do need to have them to hand.
+If you have a pedestal under your desk, I would highly recommend these objects are locked away from those with sticky fingers!
 I recommend having the following on or in your desk at all times:

 Pens and pencils – I prefer retractable pencils to write notes than a pen.
 I keep one good pen, preferably a fountain pen, for signing documents and a red pen for ticking things off my to-do list.